Lisa G Saw • June 22, 2025

 Now, I'm just left with one more UK butterfly I'd like to see to complete my list - the impressive large yellow and black Swallowtail, which is only found in Norfolk.
 I've been focusing my attention on the butterflies that live a complete life cycle in the UK, so that doesn't include rare migrant species like the Queen of Spain Fritllary - though I'd love to see them if the opportunity arose.

 There is one other species that deserves a mention.
 I've excluded the Cryptic Wood White (Leptidea juvernica) from my list.
 It's only found in Ireland.
 It looks exactly like a Wood White (Leptidea sinapis), which I have already seen in Sussex.
 Visually, they are no different.
-Although they are found in difference places, the only way to differentiate between them is by examining the genitalia or DNA anaylsis.
+Although they are found in different places, the only way to differentiate between them is by examining the genitalia or DNA anaylsis.
 Whilst it would be nice for Bob and I to visit Ireland one day to see this species, as neither of us have, I'm going to leave that for another year.

 With two weeks left of my break, but some decidedly poor weather expected, would I get to see the Swallowtail butterfly this year?
 My fingers were crossed I'd be lucky!